Geogith/Updated-Forecasting/README.md

 ![image](https://user-images.githubusercontent.com/67766966/120945680-96915880-c6ff-11eb-83aa-41e089c469ab.png)

-These relationships were used to select ideal weather conditions for vacation planning.
+These relationships were used to assist in the selection of ideal weather conditions for vacation planning.
 __________________________________________________________________________________________________________________________________________________________________________

 # VACATION PLANNING USING WEATHER FORECASTING